dannyhlee/Project-1/HiveQueries-hql/question_1.md

 #### Please Remember:

-To exit beeline use the
+To exit beeline enter the command `!quit`

 To shut down Yarn and DFS if you are just testing:
 ```
 $ sbin/stop-dfs.sh